Q. Credit from Other Universities

 A student may not employ course credits earned at another college or university to reduce the expected number of terms of enrollment in Yale College.
-Under the conditions described below, a student may apply as many as two course credits earned at another college or university toward the 36-course-credit requirement for graduation from Yale College.
+Under the conditions described below, a student may apply as many as two course credits earned at another college, university, or academic program toward the 36 course credit requirement for graduation from Yale College.
 Before undertaking such outside study, the student should consult the residential college dean about both the institution to be attended and the course to be taken there.

 - Approval of credit In order for credit to be given for courses taken elsewhere, all of the following conditions must be met:

-- The director of undergraduate studies in the subject of a course taken elsewhere must approve the award of credit at Yale for the course.
+- The Director of Academic and Educational Affairs must approve the award of credit at Yale for the course.

 - A student who has studied at an American university, or abroad on a program sponsored by an American university, must provide the office of the residential college dean with an official transcript of the work completed.
 A student who has enrolled in a program that is not sponsored by an American university should supply an official transcript if the sponsoring institution issues transcripts; if it does not, then the student must furnish an official certificate of enrollment, showing if possible the course or courses completed.